We have five factories and 19 years of experience in plant extracts

 2. Quality and Purity: Not all supplements are created equal.
 Look for high-quality, reputable brands that have been tested for purity and potency.

-3. Avoid Overdosing: While Lycopene is generally considered safe, excessive intake can lead to side effects such as gastrointestinal issues.
+3. Avoid Overdosing: While lycopene is generally considered safe, excessive intake can lead to side effects such as gastrointestinal issues.
 Stick to the recommended dosage.

 4. Interactions with Medications: Some supplements can interact with medications, so it's important to discuss this with your healthcare provider.